Wan Chai District: Notable places

 The Old Wan Chai Post Office is a declared monument.
 There is also a Police Museum near the junction of Stubbs Road and Peak Road.

 The Stubbs Road Lookout is a viewing point of the Victoria Harbour.
 The famous Lovers' Stone is on scenic Bowen Road.

-The House of Trousers is a household belonging to one Mr Trousers who is beacon to all who refuse to leave the "Wan Chai Bubble".

 Tai Yuen Street is called 'Toy Street' as this street has a lot of toy shops.

 Demographics

 According to a household survey by the Census and Statistics Department, the median household income is the second highest of Hong Kong.

-Cross-Harbour Transportation
+As of 2021, the district has a population of 166,695 people.
+It's one of the most diverse districts in Hong Kong, with 75% of the population being Chinese.
+The ethnic minority groups include Filipinos (9.8%) and white (4.4%).

+Cross-harbour transport

 The first tunnel that crosses Victoria Harbour, the Cross-Harbour Tunnel, links the former Kellett Island, now part of Wan Chai, with Hung Hom in Kowloon.

+The MTR East Rail line was extended to Admiralty in 2022, passing through Wan Chai North.
+A new Exhibition Centre Station was built near the Hong Kong Convention and Exhibition Centre, and a new cross-harbour tunnel was built to connect this new station to the new East Rail line platform in Hung Hom.

 The Star Ferry operates a ferry route from Wan Chai Pier near Hong Kong Convention and Exhibition Centre to Tsim Sha Tsui.